 We would love to speak with you about your company or organization’s needs!
 Contact our Career Development Center and together with the Internship Coordinator, you will determine if the opportunity you have in mind matches our internship criteria.
 Our Internship Coordinator can be reached via email or phone at (434) 947-8116.

-If the student interning with you is not a U.S. Citizen, it is critical that you issue a formal offer letter to the student on company letterhead.
+If the student interning with you is not a U.S. citizen, it is critical that you issue a formal offer letter to the student on company letterhead.
 An email will not suffice, but you may email the signed offer letter to the student as an attachment.
-The essential information that the letter must include is: Student’s name, exact start date of internship, approximate number of hours, basic responsibilities / tasks.
+The essential information that the letter must include is: Student’s name, exact start date of internship, approximate number of hours, and basic responsibilities/tasks.
 We have provided templates for the offer letter here.
-Although an offer letter is not required in the case of U.S. Citizen students, we still recommend it so that the student may gain experience with process of receiving a formal offer of employment.
+Although an offer letter is not required in the case of U.S. citizen students, we still recommend it so that the student may gain experience with the process of receiving a formal offer of employment.